 The IP Fraud Score is a metric used to assess the likelihood of fraudulent activity associated with a particular IP address.
 These fraud scores are calculated based on various factors including historical data, geographical location, and suspicious patterns.

-Analyzing these factors, allows igaming businesses to better understand the potential risks associated with an IP address and take appropriate measures to protect their systems and resources.
+Analyzing these factors, allows iGaming businesses to better understand the potential risks associated with an IP address and take appropriate measures to protect their systems and resources.
 Monitoring IP Fraud Scores can help in identifying and preventing fraudulent activities such as identity theft, phishing attacks, and unauthorized access attempts.

 Fraud Score (also called IP score) is an important tool in maintaining the security and integrity of online platforms and safeguarding sensitive information.